LucasBehrendt/gamers-ground/README.md

 ### User Model

-- Provied by Django Allauth, users receive a unique ID which serve a FK (Foreign Key) to other models in the database.
+- Provided by Django Allauth, users receive a unique ID which will serve as FK (Foreign Key) to other models in the database.

-- Upon registration, users choose a username, email and password.
+- Upon registration, users choose a username, email, and password.

 - To improve user experience, registration was extended to also include users first and last name.
 These will then be visible on their profile, as well as pre-filled at checkout.